espocrm/documentation/docs/user-guide/reports.md

 ### Export

 It's possible to export grid report results to XLSX (Excel) and CSV formats.
+Both a results table and chart are exported to XLSX.

-Charts are exported to XLSX.
+Note that non-aggregared columns (in grid reports) are not exported to XLSX.

 ## Joint Grid reports